 The eye bank technician will look for and document petechiae, iris color, pupil sizes and abnormalities in the eye at the time of recovery.
 The eye bank technician will collect vitreous fluid as evidence, seal it in tamper-evident envelopes and leave it with the body (or deliver however you like).
-Tubes/lines or bandages are moved or removed.
-If our technician thinks any of that is in the way or is unable to establish a proper sterile field, he or she will call the administrator/supervisor on-call to discuss the options.
+Tubes/lines or bandages are not moved or removed.
+If our technician thinks any of these items are in the way or is unable to establish a proper sterile field, he or she will call the administrator/supervisor on-call to discuss the options.
 Most likely, that would be to ask the coroner/investigator to conduct a visual inspection of the body to see if the obstruction could be moved prior to moving forward with the recovery.
 Eye tissue recovery could not occur with a helmet in place.
 Gross trauma to the corneas (ex. glass shard in the eye) would also prevent recovery from occurring.

 The eyes are rinsed with saline to remove any debris.
-We then use isopropyl alcohol wipes to clean the area, including an inch above the brow to the upper eyelid line (including lashes) and the lower lid to an inch below the lower lid.
-That is followed by swabbing with povidone iodine in concentric circles to that same dimension (about 2 inches in all directions from the center of the eye).
-Our sterile field consists of a fenestrated drape where the hole is about 2" in diameter.
+The technician then uses isopropyl alcohol wipes to clean the area, including an inch above the brow to the upper eyelid line (including lashes) and the lower lid to an inch below the lower lid.
+That is followed by swabbing with povidone-iodine in concentric circles to that same dimension (about 2 inches in all directions from the center of the eye).
+The sterile field consists of a fenestrated drape where the hole is about 2" in diameter.
 It covers the brow ridge, and only the eye is visible.
 For prep of the eye, 10-15 drops of Betadine are placed in the eye for a period and then rinsed with sterile saline.
-After the recovery is complete, we put in eye caps and clean the area of the iodine with sterile saline soaked gauze.
-We also use massage cream around the eyes to keep the lids from drying out, a complaint often heard from funeral homes.
-Your staff is welcome to observe an eye recovery.
+After the recovery is complete, the technician will place eye caps and clean the area of the iodine with sterile saline-soaked gauze.
+Massage cream is used around the eyes to keep the lids from drying out, a complaint often heard from funeral homes.
+Coroners and staff are welcome to observe an eye tissue recovery.